 Seawater intrusion was first noted in the upper-most aquifer of the Pressure Area in the 1930's and led to the abandonment of several wells screened in the Pressure 180-Foot Aquifer.
 By 1946, seawater intrusion was noted to extend approximately one mile inland and underlay approximately 4,200 acres of land.
 This degradation led to the development of the Pressure 400-Foot Aquifer, which also became impacted by seawater by the late 1960's.
-By 1970, seawater intrusion extended four miles inland in the Pressure 180-Foot Aquifer and two miles inland in the Pressure 400-Foot Aquifer.
+By 1970, seawater intrusion extended four miles inland in the Pressure 180-Foot Aquifer.
 MCWRA uses the Secondary Drinking Water Standard upper limit of 500 mg/L concentration for chloride to determine the seawater intrusion front.
 As of 2005, an estimated 25,676 acres of land overlie groundwater containing 500 mg/L of chloride or greater in the Pressure 180-Foot Aquifer.
 Approximately 11,823 acres of land overlie the Pressure 400-Foot Aquifer where it contains chloride concentrations of 500 mg/L or greater (MCWRA, 2001b).
-Figures 3-7 and 3-8 show the most recent extent of seawater intrusion in the Pressure 180-Foot and Pressure 400-Foot Aquifers in the Pressure Area.
+Figures 3-7 and 3-8 show the most recent extent of seawater intrusion in the Pressure 180-Foot Aquifers in the Pressure 400-Foot Aquifers in the Pressure Area.